LukaKaranovic/surrounded/docs/uatesting.md

 * Many test scripts haven't been done due to time restraints, including some test cases that have detailed descriptions.
 * Some features in requirements could possibly not be covered in our current test cases.
 * We aren't sure yet, but we may not be able to successfully check all of our product's features with our current testing method, as the testing environment is pretty restrictive.
-* Haven't implemented the XML file and test log with Github Actions yet.
+* Haven't implemented the XML file and test log with Github Action*s yet.
 * Haven't implemeneted automated testing and CI/CD stuff just yet.
+* We think the test log may not be enough for the end user to know if the product is working or not, so we may add user action scripts so the user can recreate the tests themself.

 ## <a name="tplan"></a>2.
 Test Plan